kandre02/LineaMayHackathon/README.md

 3. Navigate 'cd Front-End-UI\simple-dapp-v2'
 4. Start the development server: `npm run dev`

-Deployment:
-- Ensure the contract addresses for efrogsNFTAddress and croakTokenAddress are correctly set.
-- Compile and deploy the contract using Remix IDE or other compatible Ethereum development environments.

 Contact:
 - For any inquiries or support, please contact me.